Cypooos/MPI/Ecrits/Lambda Calcul.md

 On appelle *dérivation* $A\to A'$si il existe $a\in A$ évaluable, avec $A'$ qui est $A$ ou l'on a remplacé $a$ par son évaluation.
 On dit que $A$ est sous forme normale si $A$ n'est pas dérivable.

 On appelle un calcul de $A$ une série de dérivations finie $A\to A_1 \to ... \to A_n$.
 On note cela $A\to^n A_n$ ou $A\to^* A_n$.
 Si $A_n$ est sous forme normale, on appelle cela un calcul normalisant.
-On admet le _Théorème de Church-Rosser_ dans toute les parties sauf la VI: si $A$ est normalisable, alors sa forme normale est unique.
+On admet le Théorème de l'unicité de la forme normale dans toute les parties sauf la VI: si $A$ est normalisable, alors sa forme normale est unique.

 Si tout les calculs à partir de $A$ sont de longueurs inférieur à un $n$ fixé, on dit que $A$ est unitaire. *(Rem: Dans la littérature, le terme de "fortement normalisable" est plutôt employé.)*